Home

 The federal census of 1900 shows the Wilson family residing near Warren, Trumbull County.
 George's occupation was listed as laborer in an iron mill (or mine).

 Their home in 1910-1911, as shown on the census and other papers, was along Leavittsburg Road in Leavittsburg, near Warren.
 Both George and eldest son Earl were marked as farm laborers.
-Interestingly, the census-taker marked Carrie's father as of German origin, and mother as of Irish heritage.
-This most likely was in reference to Carrie's grandmother Elizabeth Forney who married Joseph Miner (who was German).
+Interestingly, the census-taker marked Carrie's father as of German origin, and mother as of Irish heritage, the latter likely a reference to Carrie's maternal grandmother, Elizabeth (Forney) Miner.

 By 1920, the Wilsons had moved to a house on Parkman Road in Champion, Trumbull County.
 George's occupation was recorded as farm laborer.